splunk/observability-workshop/docs/modules/module8/hotrod.md

 ### 1. Requirements and Document Conventions

-This workshop is tested on MacOS and Linux- it should work on Windowa as well if requirements are met.
+This workshop is tested on MacOS and Linux- it should work on Windows as well if requirements are met.
 Tips, references, and troubleshooting tips for these components are in the appendix.

 **Requirements**